Policy Number: 04.03

-Staff have the right to file a formal grievance using the Dispute Resolution Process in order (1) to appeal any formal corrective action such as written warnings, final written warnings, or terminations; or, (2) to appeal an employment decision that the staff member believes to be discrimination based upon his or her race, gender, religion, national origin, disability, veteran status, sexual orientation, sexual preference, sex, or age.
+Staff have the right to file a formal grievance using the Dispute Resolution Process in order (1) to appeal any formal corrective action such as written warnings, final written warnings, or terminations; or, (2) to appeal an employment decision that the staff member believes to be discrimination based upon his or her race, sex, age, genetic information, religion, color, national origin, disability, sexual orientation, gender identity, gender expression, and veteran status.

 Staff cannot file a formal grievance using the Dispute Resolution Process for reasons of (1) disagreement with a performance evaluation rating or (2) as result of a job classification or reclassification.
 Any disagreement with performance ratings or job classifications should be reviewed by the staff member’s department.
 The staff member should discuss these circumstances with his or her supervisor’s supervisor.

 - Staff who believe that an employment policy has not been followed are encouraged to try to reach a resolution with their supervisor.
 In the event the Staff member and the supervisor are unable to resolve the dispute, the staff must contact the Office of Staff and Labor Relations within ten (10) calendar days from the time of the incident causing the dispute.

 - Note: Disputes involving involuntary separation from employment will begin at the Department Head Level of the Dispute Resolution Procedure.